How a VC-Funded Company Is Undermining the Open-Source Community

 But what would you say about Firefox dropping sound support (PulseAudio might work on some machines, but not on any I own), degrading the UI to TabsOnTop then Australis, dropping most useful extensions (in FF 57), and so on?
 Do you, or any small team, have the resources to keep maintaining Firefox?
 PaleMoon is a proof it's not as easy as it sounds.

-Likewise, when OpenOffice went apeshit, it was saved only by
+Likewise, when OpenOffice went apeshit, it was saved only by a bunch of companies funding LibreOffice.

+Or, despite MATE being so much better than GNOME, it's the latter that's the default in most distributions.

 Re: (Score:2)